openhwgroup/cva6/README.md

 ### Preliminary Support for OpenPiton Cache System

 Ariane has preliminary support for the OpenPiton distributed cache system from Princeton University.
-To this end, a different L1 cache subsystem (`src/cache_subsystem/serpent_cache_subsystem.sv`) has been developed that follows a write-through protocol and that has support for cache invalidations and atomics.
+To this end, a different L1 cache subsystem (`src/cache_subsystem/wt_cache_subsystem.sv`) has been developed that follows a write-through protocol and that has support for cache invalidations and atomics.

 The corresponding integration patches will be released on [OpenPiton GitHub repository](https://github.com/PrincetonUniversity/openpiton).
-Check the README in that repository to see how to use Ariane in the OpenPiton setting.
+Check the `README` in that repository to see how to use Ariane in the OpenPiton setting.

-To activate the different cache system, compile your code with the macro `PITON_ARIANE`.
+To activate the different cache system, compile your code with the macro `WT_DCACHE` (set by default).

-> For testing purposes, this L1 cache subsystem also supports AXI memory plugs in order to verify it within the Ariane CI environment.
-In order to use this feature, the macro `AXI64_CACHE_PORTS` has to be defined.
-Note however, that atomics are not supported in this configuration.

-> Note that OpenPiton support is currently WIP, and although simple C programs run on one or several OpenPiton tiles, advanced features such as cache coherency are not fully verified yet.

-Also, we are working on SMP Linux support on that platform - stay tuned!

 ## Planned Improvements

 Check-out the issue tab which also loosely tracks planned improvements.

-> Atomics are implemented for a single core environment.
-They will semantically fail in a multi-core setup (unless you are using the serpent flavor of Ariane in combination with the OpenPiton cache subsystem, see previous section).

 ## Going Beyond